openshift/sdn/README.md

 certain components of it (such as the Deployment and DaemonSet objects) are found there.

+This module defines two images: the [sdn](./images/sdn) image, which contains OpenShift SDN (both controller and node components) and the [kube-proxy](./images/kube-proxy) image, which is deployed by the Network Operator for third-party network plugins that need it.
+(Kube-proxy is built from here rather than from the origin repo so that we only have to maintain kube-proxy bugfix/security backports in one place.)

 ## OpenShift SDN Types

 For historical reasons, OpenShift SDN's types are defined in the